abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/otel/instance.md

 In this section, you provisioned a Google Axion C4A Arm VM and connected to it using SSH.

-Next, you'll need to install OpenTelemetryand the required dependencies on your VM.
+Next, you'll need to install OpenTelemetry and the required dependencies on your VM.